-This is the browser-based user interface that a merchant will optionally develop and offer to its end-users.
+This is the browser-based user interface that you will optionally develop and offer to your end-users.

 Merchant mobile app

-This is the mobile app that a merchant will develop and offer to its end-users.
-The merchant's mobile app integrates the MobileID Encap SDK.
+This is the mobile app that you will develop and offer to your end-users.
+Your mobile app integrates the Encap SDK.

-This is the backend component that a merchant will develop.
-The merchant's backend is the initial point of contact for the merchant web app and the merchant's mobile app.
+This is the backend component that you will develop.
+Your backend is the initial point of contact for your web app and your mobile app.
 This component will usually communicate with services provided by Signicat via the OIDC/OAuth protocol.

 This is the cloud service provided by Signicat.
-The Signicat backend is the primary point of contact for the merchant's backend and the merchant's mobile and web apps.
+The Signicat backend is the primary point of contact for your backend and your mobile and web apps.
 Signicat currently offers a plugin architecture-based variant, with a microservice-based variant under development.